top of page

 Jun Cai

-I am a second year PhD student in the Weis Lab and studying thermal stress on cnidarian-algal symbiosis.
+I am a fourth-year PhD candidate in the Weis Lab and studying thermal stress on cnidarian-algal symbiosis.
 In 2016, I graduated from Emory University with a B.S. in Environmental Science and a secondary major in History.
 There I studied the transmission of West Nile virus from Culex mosquitoes in Atlanta, Georgia at Gonzalo Vazquez-Prokopec's lab.
 After undergraduate studies, I joined Teach for America and taught high school biology and middle school integrative science for four years in Stockton and Oakland, California.
 I became interested in cnidarian-algal symbiosis when I worked for a summer at John Pringle's lab in Stanford University.
-There I worked with Phillip Cleves on projects related to acclimation of Aiptasia to thermal stress and the genetic response of Aiptasia to light and dark treatments.
+There I worked with Dr. Phillip Cleves on projects related to acclimation of Aiptasia to thermal stress and the genetic response of Aiptasia to light and dark treatments.
 For my research, I am interested in the effects of thermal stress on the breakdown of cnidarian-algal symbiosis (i.e., cnidarian bleaching) and the molecular and cellular mechanisms essential for heat tolerance and recovery.
-Two of my current projects look at the growth and development of pedal lacerate under heat stress and wound-healing and regeneration of tissues.
+Two of my current projects look at the growth and development of pedal lacerate under heat stress and the functional role of the sphingolipid pathway in symbiosis and dysbiosis.

 jun.jpg